 - To ensure that the coupling scheme used in the Unified Model is accurate and stable.

 - Investigate new schemes and establish their qualities and advantages.

 - Establish and research methods of analysis suitable for investigating physics-dynamics coupling schemes.

 - Implementation of the physics-dynamics coupling for the next dynamical core: Even Newer Dynamics for General atmospheric modelling of the environment (ENDGame).

 - Normal mode analysis of the coupling with particular emphasis on the iterative nature of the next dynamical core.

 - Implementation and development of standard test platforms.

 - Implementation and development of simplified physics to aid analysis.

 - Coupling of the boundary layer to the balanced dynamics.
-This joint project with the University of Exeter studies whether The Atmospheric Boundary Layer of the type used in the UM correctly represent the effects of the boundary layer for those free atmosphere flows which are most important for weather forecasting.
+This joint project with the University of Exeter studies whether The Atmospheric Boundary Layer of the type used in the correctly represent the effects of the boundary layer for those free atmosphere flows which are most important for weather forecasting.